mcclure/emily/doc/design/types.md

 In Emily, as I've said, everything is "the same thing", functions or objects or whatever you want to call them.
 Because there are closures and higher-order functions, I can construct functions at runtime.
 Because classes are just objects that act as prototypes, I can construct classes at runtime.
 I can interchange objects and functions.
 It therefore follows to me that I should be able to make types at runtime, and I should be able to interchange them with functions.
 A type is a set; I should be able to make a predicate that defines that set.
 In other words I should have some syntax like `^x [x > 3]` that creates a type "all variables x where `x > 3` is true".
 Similarly, since Emily has no "syntax" for just about anything (everything is a function application), type-annotating should also be some kind of function call (i.e. a runtime check, which potentially fails and that the optimizer knows how to remove when it's provably unnecessary). `int` is somehow interchangeable with a function that returns true if its argument is an integer, etc.

 Functional languages offer something really cool called "pattern matching", where you can pass a value into a meat grinder that switches on either value or certain kinds of types.
-Like, this is legal Ocaml code:
+Like, this is legal OCaml code:

     let rec factorial = function
         | 0 -> 1